 Call us at (864) 664-3865 or book a free initial consultation.
 We’re here to answer your questions and discuss your legal options.

 Not necessarily.
-Most cases are resolved through negotiations with insurance companies and attorneys.
+Many cases are resolved through negotiations with insurance companies and legal representatives.
 You may only need to sign the necessary documents.